qilingframework/rtfd.io/docs/demo.md

 ### Emulating a Windows EXE on a Linux machine.

-Using Qiling Framework to emulate a Windows binary on a Linux amachine.
+Using Qiling Framework to emulate a Windows binary on a Linux machine.

 Example code
 ```python